Wedding Music Timeline: Complete Planning Guide - Cheese Wedding Cake Shop

 They worked with their wedding DJ from Birmingham, who expertly used uplighters to highlight the room’s original architectural features whilst keeping the dance floor dynamic with moving heads and a tasteful mirror ball.
 Rather than using smoke machines, which can trigger venue fire alarms (a lesson learned from a wedding at Thornbridge Hall!), they opted for subtle haze effects.

-In true British fashion, they placed wicker baskets filled with flip-flops from Primark near the dance floor—a godsend for guests who'd been wearing formal shoes since their 2 p.m. ceremony.
+In true PMH fashion, they placed wicker baskets filled with flip-flops near the dance floor—a godsend for guests who’d been wearing formal shoes since their 10:30 pm ceremony.
 The bride later told me about this £50 investment.
-At 2 pm, the dance floor was packed until the mandatory midnight finish—much better than the usual 10:30pm exodus when feet start aching!
+At 2 pm, the dance session lasted until 11:30 pm, which was much better than the usual 10:30 pm exodus when feet start aching!

-Their DJ coordinated with the venue manager at 10:30 p.m. for key moments like the cake cutting and first dance, smoothly transitioning from the traditional father-daughter dance into uptempo classics that had everyone from great-aunt Margaret to the youngest cousins joining in.
+Their DJ coordinated with the venue manager at 10:30 pm for key moments, such as the cake cutting and first dance, smoothly transitioning from traditional father-daughter dances into uptempo classics that had everyone, from great-aunt Margaret to the youngest cousins, joining in.

 Evening Entertainment Flow